Earthquakes on April 2, 2026

 26.1 km---✓ ReviewedUSGS →

-A magnitude 2.4 seismic event took place 61 km SSE of Adak, Alaska on April 2, 2026 at 22:21 UTC.
-The event originated approximately 26.1 km below the surface, classifying it as shallow crustal.
+A magnitude 2.4 earthquake was recorded 61 km SSE of Adak, Alaska on April 2, 2026 at 22:21 UTC.
+At a depth of 26.1 km, the event was shallow crustal.
 Coordinates: 51.407°, -176.167°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.4 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-02